Joko Widodo: Foreign policy

-In the Muslim world, Jokowi released a statement calling for the Muslim leaders at the Organisation of Islamic Cooperation summit meeting in Jakarta to unite in reconciliation and push for Palestinian independence.
-Under Jokowi, Indonesia's foreign minister has visited Palestine but refused entreaties to establish bilateral diplomatic relations with Israel.
-An honorary consul was established in Ramallah in the West Bank though it had to be inaugurated in Amman, Jordan.
-Jokowi also condemned the persecution of Rohingya Muslims in Myanmar and oversaw the departure of four Indonesian Air Force transport planes with 34 tons of relief supplies for Rohingya refugees in Bangladesh.
-In October 2021, Jokowi advocated COVID-19 vaccine equity, urging richer countries to share their vaccines with poorer ones.
+In the Muslim world, Jokowi called on leaders at the Organisation of Islamic Cooperation summit in Jakarta to unite in support of reconciliation and Palestinian independence.
+Under Jokowi, Indonesia's foreign minister visited Palestine but rejected calls to establish bilateral diplomatic relations with Israel.
+An honorary consul was established in Ramallah in the West Bank, though it had to be inaugurated in Amman, Jordan.
+Jokowi also condemned the persecution of Rohingya Muslims in Myanmar and oversaw the dispatch of four Indonesian Air Force transport planes carrying 34 tons of relief supplies for Rohingya refugees in Bangladesh.
+In October 2021, he advocated COVID-19 vaccine equity, urging richer countries to share vaccines with poorer ones.

-Responding to the Russian invasion of Ukraine, Jokowi visited both countries in July 2022, meeting with both Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin, emphasizing in statements the need for peace and for the restoration of global food supply chains.
-Despite his visit achieved nothing in contributing peace between both countries, Jokowi was praised for his effort as a mediator.
-As Indonesia hosted the 2022 G20 Summit that year, Jokowi also invited Zelenskyy to attend, while resisting calls to revoke Russia's invitation to the summit.
+In response to the Russian invasion of Ukraine, Jokowi visited both countries in July 2022, meeting Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin while emphasizing the need for peace and the restoration of global food supply chains.
+Although the visits did not contribute directly to a peace settlement, Jokowi was praised for the effort as a mediator.
+As Indonesia hosted the 2022 G20 Summit later that year, Jokowi also invited Zelenskyy to attend, while resisting calls to revoke Russia's invitation to the summit.

-During a press conference at the White House on 14 November 2023, Jokowi called for a ceasefire in the Gaza war, "for the sake of humanity," and urged US President Joe Biden to do more to end "atrocities" in the Gaza Strip.
-On 11 October, 2024, 2 Indonesian TNI soldiers serving as UNIFIL peacekeepers were injured by IDF tank gunfire on the UNIFIL headquarters located in Naqoura, southern Lebanon.
-In response, Jokowi called for caution amidst the apparent escalation and widening of the Israel-Hamas War to Lebanon.
+During a press conference at the White House on 14 November 2023, Jokowi called for a ceasefire in the Gaza war, "for the sake of humanity", and urged U.S. President Joe Biden to do more to end "atrocities" in the Gaza Strip.
+On 11 October 2024, two Indonesian TNI soldiers serving as UNIFIL peacekeepers were injured by IDF tank fire at the UNIFIL headquarters in Naqoura, in southern Lebanon.
+In response, Widodo called for caution amid the apparent escalation and widening of the Israel-Hamas War to Lebanon.

 New capital

-By April 2019, it was made public that Jokowi had decided in a meeting with cabinet ministers to move the capital of Indonesia away from Jakarta to a location outside Java.
-On 25 August 2019, it was further announced that the new capital would be located in Kalimantan, between the regencies of Penajam North Paser and Kutai Kartanegara.
-On 30 July 2024, Jokowi began working in the new capital, which was called Nusantara.
+By April 2019, it had become public that Widodo had decided in a cabinet meeting to move the capital of Indonesia away from Jakarta to a location outside Java.
+On 25 August 2019, it was announced that the new capital would be located in Kalimantan, between the regencies of Penajam North Paser and Kutai Kartanegara.
+On 30 July 2024, Jokowi began working in the new capital, Nusantara.